motorcycle/motorcycle.ts/README.md

 In your terminal, run the following:

-NOTE: `sudo` may be required for all of the following terminal commands -- based on where you installed `Ruby`.
+NOTE: `sudo` may be required for all of the following terminal commands.

 ```sh
 # If you're on a Debian-based Linux Distribution, install rake